Take a look below at some of our most Frequently Asked Questions.

 If I add disc brakes will I need a proportioning valve?

 Yes.
 The addition of a proportioning valve is a must.
-Without it your braking system will not operate properly.
+Without it your braking system will not operate properly and safely.

 Can I re-use the old drum brake valve when I change over to disc brakes?